mcdexio/documents/en/how-to-add-liquidity-to-amm.md

 The collateral transferred to AMM is divided into two equal parts, one part is used for the margin occupied by the new position of AMM, and the other part is used to increase the `AMM's Available Margin`.
 It can be proved that after increasing the liquidity, AMM's `Mid Price = x / y` remains unchanged.

 After adding liquidity, the provider will get AMM share tokens according to the amount of the inventory provided.
 Share tokens represent ownership of the remaining inventory in the liquidity pool.
-When remove liquidity of AMM, the liquidity provider can obtain the inventory in the liquidity pool (including the long position and margin balance) in proportion to the share tokens by redeeming the share tokens.
+When remove liquidity of AMM, the liquidity provider can obtain the inventory in the liquidity pool (including the long position and cash balance) in proportion to the share tokens by redeeming the share tokens.

 Keep in mind that the ratio of new and old x, y, share is always the same when adding and removing liquidity: